bedwards/pg-graph-doc/GraphQL-and-MongoDB-in-the-Context-of-PostgreSQL.md

 ```

 MongoDB stores each collection as a PostgreSQL table with a JSONB column holding the document.

+**Important**: FerretDB uses the `app` database, while SQL/GraphQL use the `postgres` database.
+They share the same PostgreSQL instance but are logically separated.

 ### Example: Flexible Product Catalog